rakugoteam/rakugoteam.github.io/_addons/Godot-Material-Icons.md

 - **MaterialIcon**: A node that displays an icon from the Material Design Icons collection.
 - **MaterialButton**: A node that displays an icon from the Material Design Icons collection as a button (without label).

+Version 2.0 is rewritten to give you access to **MaterialIconsDB** singleton for easier use of icons anywhere in your project.

 It's also adds **IconsFinder** to the Godot's **Tools** menu.
 So you can find the icons easily.